Slam dunk: Lessons for advertisers from 2024’s college basketball tournaments

 Teaming up for purposeful advertising

-Each spring at Verve Group, we run a college basketball bracket challenge with an ad-tech twist: “March ‘Ad’ness.”
+Each spring at Verve, we run a college basketball bracket challenge with an ad-tech twist: “March ‘Ad’ness.”
 This bracket challenge lets our clients and partners across ad tech get in on the tournament fun with prizes.
-In the spirit of celebration, Verve Group matched the winning amount by donating to Eden Reforestation Projects, an organization dedicated to tackling climate change by planting trees and restoring forests.
+In the spirit of celebration, Verve matched the winning amount by donating to Eden Reforestation Projects, an organization dedicated to tackling climate change by planting trees and restoring forests.
 This year’s March ‘Ad’ness led to planting 1,344 trees.

 That’s a wrap on the 2024 college basketball tournaments!
 March 2025 may be far away, but there’s plenty of meaningful sports moments for advertisers year -round.
 Want to get in the game?
 Let us know anytime.